-The U.S. Occupational Safety and Health Review Commission requests an appropriation of \$13,225,000 for FY 2020 to continue our mission of adjudicating OSHA-issued workplace safety citations.
-The requested amount would support 61 FTE positions as well as funding for other costs.
+The Review Commission requests an appropriation of \$15,028,000 to continue our mission of timely adjudicating OSHA-issued workplace safety and health citations, particularly in light of COVID-19 enforcement activity.
+The requested amount would support 63 FTE positions, an increase of 8 FTE positions relative to the 2021 Enacted levels, as well as funding for other expenses.

-The proposed budget for FY 2020 along with the FY 2018 actual and FY 2019 enacted amounts are shown in the table below by object classification category.
+The proposed budget for FY 2022 along with the FY 2020 actual and FY 2021 enacted amounts is shown in the table below by object classification category.
 A narrative explanation of the amount requested for each object classification follows the table.